kerolloz/03-CS-Second-Term/Computer-Architecture.md

 ## Lecture 5

-**Effective address:** To access an operand in memory, the CPU must first compute its address, this address is called effective address.
+Effective address
+: the address that the CPU must first compute to access an operand in memory.

-- This address is then issued to the memory subsystem.
+This address is then issued to the memory subsystem.

-**Addressing modes:**
+#### Addressing modes

-- There are seven ways to compute the effective address:
+- There are **7** ways to compute the effective address:
   1. Immediate addressing
   2. Direct addressing
   3. Indirect addressing